m461657/STAT391_CausalInference/README.md

-# p_scores
+# Causal_Inference
-Final paper for Causal Inference course, investigating different propensity score methods in the case when the occurence of treatment is rare.
+Projects and papers in Causal Inference course.